MagQ98/JS-Quiz/README.md

 #### First-time User
 <ul>
-<li>I want to easily understand the main purpose of the site and learn more the game Mass Effect</li>
+<li>I want to easily understand the main purpose of the site and learn more about the game Mass Effect</li>
 <li>I want to know I can trust any information provided by the website</li>
 <li>I want the site to be visually appealing</li>
 <li>I want corresponding links and buttons that lead to the pages they're indicated to</li>